-Under this alternative, the Tule Wind Project's collector substation and O&M facility would be relocated from land administered by the Bureau of Land Management (BLM) in the McCain National Cooperative Land and Wildlife Management Area to County of San Diego-jurisdictional land on Rough Acres Ranch.
+Under this alternative, the Tule Wind Project would consist of 128 turbines and the's collector substation and O&M facility, as well as the temporary concrete batch plant, would be relocated from land administered managed by the Bureau of Land Management (BLM) in the McCain National Cooperative Land and Wildlife Management AValley area to County of San Diego-jurisdictional land on Rough Acres Ranch.
+Also, the proposed overhead collector line located west of Lost Valley Rock would be relocated to east of Lost Valley Rock and constructed within the proposed Tule Wind Project 138 kV alignment that would be vacated as a result of the O&M facility and collector substation location shift.
 Proposed wind turbines would be located in the same location as identified in the proposed Tule Wind Project.
 The relocation of the collector substation and O&M facility to Rough Acres Ranch would result in a shorter proposed 138 kV transmission line route and a longer overhead cable collector system.